qwd/dev-site/docs/_en/finance/billing-and-payment.md

 ### How can I reduce costs?

 Pay-as-you-go model gives you the flexibility to increase or decrease the volume of requests according to your needs and avoid paying large amounts up front.
-When your request volume is higher or your demand is more stable, you can use Saving Plans to reduce your cost significantly.
-Refer to [Saving Plans](/docs/finance/saving-plans/).
+When your request volume is higher or your demand is more stable, you can use Savings plans to reduce your cost significantly.
+Refer to [Savings plans](/docs/finance/savings-plans/).

 For users with a large volume of requests (usually million or more requests per day), please contact our business experts for a better solution.